Woke Week Examines What It Means To Be Woke And Stay Woke.

 Love is Love and Gender Awareness Table

+Love is Love and Gender Awareness Table is from 10 a.m.- 3 p.m on Thursday, Nov.
+7 in Brandt Student Center main hallway.
 June 26, 2015, same-sex marriage became legal.
 Yay!
 So, we’re done, right?
 WRONG.
-The LGBTQ+ community still faces discrimination in 2018.
+The LGBTQ+ community still faces discrimination in 2019.
 Stop by the table to learn information about government bans still affecting the community and the process of changing your name and pronouns.
 Also pick-up a pride flag sticker to show your support.
 Don’t forget to sign in for a chance to win prizes!

 Thursday, November 7 | 6 pm – 7:30 pm